6 Ways a Formatted Google+ Post Will Increase Engagement and Interest

 How to Craft Google+ Posts

-As Peg correctly states, there are a number of elements to the "perfect" Google+, including:
+As Peg correctly states, there are a number of elements to the "perfect" Google+ post, including:

 1. Title Your Post - Use a * around your first sentence of text to make it bold, and treat it like a blog post title.
 It can be the same as your blog post, or something different.
 I generally take a specific point from the post or a different perspective in order to spark discussion.